roman-milk/roman-milk.github.io/hannas-depravity.md

  Four month later, she is showing a baby bump.
 Bill notices.
 He confronts her.

  "How did you get pregnant.
 I know it's not mine.
 Who were you fucking."
-Report_Story #2